oracle/graalpython/docs/user/ParserDetails.md

 # Python Code Parsing and pyc Files

-This guide elaborates on how Python files are parsed on the GraalVM Python runtime.
+This guide elaborates on how Python files are parsed on GraalVM's Python runtime.

 ## Parser Performance